awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

    aws eks describe-addon --cluster-name my-cluster --addon-name kube-proxy --query addon.addonVersion --output text
    ```

    If an error message is returned, you have the self\-managed type of the add\-on installed on your cluster\.
 The remaining steps in this topic are for updating the self\-managed type of the add\-on\.
 If a version number is returned, you have the Amazon EKS type of the add\-on installed on your cluster\.
 To update it, use the procedure in [Updating an add\-on](managing-add-ons.md#updating-an-add-on), rather than using the procedure in this topic\.
-If you're not familiar with the differences between the add\-on types, see [Amazon EKS add\-ons](eks-add-ons.md)\.
+If you're not familiar with the differences between the add\-on types, see [Use AWSAPIs to install/update cluster components with EKS add\-ons](eks-add-ons.md)\.

 1. See which version of the container image is currently installed on your cluster\.